King County Council delays vote on facial recognition ban

 “Government use of facial recognition technology will always be a tool of oppression,” Brianna Auffray of Council on American-Islamic Relations’ Washington chapter — a Muslim civil rights organization — said during the council meeting.

 Misuse of facial recognition technology by government agencies has demonstrated the need to ban it, Auffray added.
-For instance, a 2019 Washington Post investigation revealed that FBI and Immigration and Customs Enforcement agents used facial recognition on millions of Americans’ driver’s licenses without their consent to track undocumented immigrants and suspects.
+For instance, a 2019 Washington Post investigation revealed that FBI and Immigration and Customs Enforcement agents used facial recognition on millions of Americans’ driver’s licenses without their consent to track immigrants living in the country illegally and suspects.

 “If even the fear of such abuse by law enforcement and other government officials causes individuals to avoid attending protests or religious services for fear of being surveilled and targeted, then the technology should not be used at all,” she said.

-Jake Parker, from the Security Industry Association, opposed the bill, citing protections included under a 2020 state law, which among other things, outlaws government surveillance of people based on their race, immigration status, gender identity, or participation in First Amendment activities.
+Jake Parker, from the Security Industry Association, opposed the bill, citing protections included under a 2020 state law, which among other things outlaws government surveillance of people based on their race, immigration status, gender identity, or participation in First Amendment activities.

 As written, the county proposal would prevent the King County Sheriff’s Office from using facial recognition technology to find missing children and solve human trafficking cases in the future, he argued.
 Facial recognition technology is not currently used by the Sheriff’s Office, according to County Council staff.